ℹ️ This project is part of a series of experiments to fix fundamentals and improve quality of craft in Windows

 New scope

 After relentless convincing the leadership, we finally expanded the scope to cover entire copy flow.
-Along with that, I was also able to convince the team to cover similar flows (move, delete and restore) therefore covering the entire file transfer flow
+Along with that, I was also able to convince the team to cover similar flows (move, delete and restore) therefore covering the entire file transfer flow.

 Liked what you saw?